Saranshnothere/Saranshnothere/README.md

 - 👋 Hi, I’m @Saranshnothere
-- 👀 I’m interested in
+- 👀 I’m interested in Tech
 - 🌱 I’m currently learning python and religion
 - 📫 How to reach me at discodd @sxrxnshh